Welcome to the Parenting Portal for Surrey Police and Sussex Police.

 Parenting SPOCs are there to assist you, therefore if there is a specific question you have please do not hesitate to contact them.
 For a list of SPOCS email:

-When you first notify your line manager of your pregnancy a risk assessment should be completed with your line manager which should be reviewed and updated regularly (and if there are any changes) throughout your pregnancy and on your return to work after maternity leave.
+When you first notify your line manager of your pregnancy a risk assessment should be completed with your line manager which should be reviewed and updated regularly (and if there are any changes) throughout your pregnancy and on your return to work after parenting leave.
 It may also be relevant for a risk assessment to be completed for other parenting leave types, e.g. if taking medication to be able to breast feed.

-Before going on parental leave it would be wise to make a note of all your passwords.
+Before going on parenting leave it would be wise to make a note of all your passwords.
 Although some of these passwords will need to be changed on your return, you will find that knowing the old one will ease your update with a new one.

 Make a note of those persons within the workplace who you wish to keep in contact with, or who you feel you may need to contact while on leave.
 Details of your Parenting SPOCs are good to have!